johankool/EFStateMachine/README.md

 __A Simple State Machine in Swift__

+FIXME: OUTDATED

 Highlights of this state machine:

-* uses enums for states and actions
+* uses enums for states
-* uses blocks to run actions and change state
+* support for associate types in state enums
-* runs callback handles on state changes
+* runs callback handler on state changes
-* tracks state history
-* creates flow diagram for visual inspection

 This state machine is typically setup with an enum for its possible states, and an enum for its actions.
 The state of the machine determines wether an action is allowed to run.
-The state of a machine can only be changed via an action.
-The action handler returns the new state of the machine.

-It is also possible to register multiple handlers that get run when certain state changes occur.
+It is also possible to register a handler that get run when a state changes occur.

 ## Requirements